 Instructions

-• Toast coconut.
+• Toast the coconut.
+Use my guide on how to toast coconut for your favorite way (I use a skillet for fast toasting).
 I use sweetened coconut flakes.
 Set aside to cool.

-• Melt caramel bits with 1 tsp heavy cream in microwave, stirring every 30 seconds until smooth.
+• Melt caramel bits with 1 teaspoon heavy cream in microwave, stirring every 30 seconds until smooth.
 Set aside.

-• In a large saucepan, heat butter, cream, sugar ans alt on medium high heat.
+• In a large saucepan, heat butter, cream, sugar, and salt on medium high heat.
 Bring to a boil, stirring contantly.
 When it begins to boil, set timer for about 5 minutes, stirring continuously.

 • Immediately pour into a parchment paper lined 13×9 baking dish.